Servings: 2 as an appetizer 1 as an entree Total Cook Time: 35 Minutes

 My new favorite method of cooking these, brilliantly, is in an Insta-pot.

-Place artichokes in 2-3 cups of water or vegetable stock, stuff minced garlic into the cavities of the artichokes, season the outside and as well as you can & in between the leaves with rosemary, thyme, pepper, salt, and squeeze one of the lemons over the top and into the pot almost crusting it.
-I usually add a couple of garlic cloves to the pan and some fresh rosemary, thyme, onion powder, fresh ground pepper, a couple of twists from the ground Himalayan pink salt shaker, & toss my lemon peel in.
+Place artichokes in 2-3 cups of water or vegetable stock, stuff minced garlic into the cavities of the artichokes, season the outside and as well as you can and in between the leaves with rosemary, thyme, pepper, and salt, then squeeze one of the lemons over the top and into the pot almost crusting it.
+I usually add a couple of garlic cloves to the pan and some fresh rosemary, thyme, onion powder, fresh ground pepper, a couple of twists from the ground Himalayan pink salt shaker, and toss my lemon peel in.

-Cook steam cocker setting for 20 minutes or according to your instapot instructions.
+Cook using the steam cooker setting for 20 minutes or according to your Instapot instructions.
 Place your artichoke back in a strainer, and allow it to cool slightly.

 Artichoke Dipping Sauce

-In a small dish, add the mayonnaise, half a tablespoon of fresh lemon juice, pepper, and balsamic vinegar.
-Beat it together with a fork, then garnish with dried rosemary & thyme.
+In a small dish, add the mayonnaise, half a tablespoon fresh lemon juice, pepper, and balsamic vinegar.
+Beat it together with a fork, then garnish with dried rosemary and thyme.

 How to properly enjoy an artichoke